Love Happens (2009 film)

 Love Happens is a 2009 American romantic drama film written by Mike Thompson and Brandon Camp, directed by Camp, and starring Aaron Eckhart and Jennifer Aniston.
 The story follows a therapist and self-help author being enamored by a florist.
-It was released on September 18, 2009 by Universal Pictures.
-Love Happens garnered negative reviews from critics but was a minor box office hit, grossing $36.1 million against its $18 million budget.
+It was released on September 18, 2009, by Universal Pictures.
+Love Happens garnered negative reviews from critics.

 Plot

 Burke Ryan is a successful therapist, holder of a Ph.D. and author of a self-help book that gives advice about dealing with the loss of a loved one.
-He writes the book after his wife dies in a car accident as a way to deal with the grief.
+He writes the book after his wife dies in a car accident as a way to deal with his grief.

 While giving a workshop in Seattle, where his wife was from, he meets Eloise, a creative floral designer who owns a flower shop.
 She spurns his initial advance as, until then, her relationships with men have not gone well, but after a heated exchange in the men's restroom, she meets him for dinner.
 Even though the dinner is awkward, they begin spending time together although, as she insists to her mother and her employee Marty, they are not "dating".
 Burke also tries to avoid his father-in-law, who believes him to be not following his own advice.

 During the workshop, Burke pays special attention to a man named Walter, a former contractor now working as a night janitor after his son died falling off a scaffold, resulting in the loss of his marriage and construction business.
-Walter came to the seminar on the insistence of his sister, but is unwilling to participate as he doesn't like to express his emotions.
+Walter came to the seminar on the insistence of his sister, but is unwilling to participate as he is not convinced that Burke's methods will help him.
 Burke ultimately gets through to him by helping him remember his passion for construction and buys him new tools to restart his business.

 Eloise suspects Burke is hiding secrets regarding the loss of his wife.
 She eventually learns the truth from Burke's manager Lane and tells Burke to stop punishing himself.
 He confesses to an audience that, in reality, he was the one driving the car when his wife died, and not her, as he previously maintained.
 Due to this, he blames himself for her death and has yet to confront his pain.

-His father-in-law, having snuck into the seminar to publicly call him out, comes forward to assure him that his wife's death wasn't his fault, that his in-laws were only upset that he wouldn't mourn her death with them.
+His father-in-law, who snuck into the seminar to publicly call him out, comes forward to assure him that his wife's death wasn't his fault, that his in-laws were only upset that he wouldn't mourn her death with them.
 Their reconciliation onstage receives applause from the audience.
 Afterward, Burke's father-in-law suggests that it's time to move on with his life.

 Burke decides to stay in Seattle and goes to Eloise, saying as she had spent the last few days getting to know the part of him that was not available, he wondered if she'd like to get to know the part of him that was.